JeremieRD/Playwright-template-ts/README.md

 ### Parallel execution

 Tests run in parallel at file level, meaning that tests within the same file will not run in parallel unless specified otherwise. \
-This can be easily done by `.parallel` to the `test.describe` block.
+This can be easily done by adding `.parallel` to the `test.describe` block.

 The number of tests running concurrently (workers) can be configured in the `playwright.config.ts` file: